mhadaily/react-redux-sails/server/README.md

 2- **Install sails globally** `npm install -g sails`

+3- **Install MongdoDB and Run** please see mongodb guide to install on their website.

 3- **Start app**. `npm run lift or sails lift`

+**NOTE:** If you are not running docker please go to config/connection.js and change MongodbServer port to your local mongoDB which is 27018

 ###Initial Machine Setup
 1. **Install [Node 4.0.0 or greater](https://nodejs.org)** - (5.0 or greater is recommended for optimal build performance).
 Need to run multiple versions of Node?
 Use [nvm](https://github.com/creationix/nvm) or [n](https://github.com/tj/n).
 I personally recommend to use node 7+ and I have setup my docker-node with this version.